rijkvanzanten/random-power-data/README.md

 # random-power-data
-Simple api which pushes random power usage values every 500ms over a websocket
+Simple api which pushes random power usage values in format `[avg, min, max]` every 500ms over a websocket

 ## Usage
 Connect to my live instance of the API: